Climate change is here. These 6 tips can help you talk to kids about it

-A few months ago, I was standing at the sink in the kitchen.
-Suddenly my daughter, who's seven, said, "You're lucky you got to have your adulthood before the planet was completely destroyed by climate change."
+I remember once when I was standing at the sink in the kitchen when my seven-year-old daughter suddenly said, "You're lucky you got to have your adulthood before the planet was completely destroyed by climate change."

 I didn't know this was on her mind.
 I hadn't spent all that much time talking to her about it.